So, don't forget the raincoat, oh yeah and a- hat, a- scarf and- waterproof those shoes--now you're almost ready.

 Getting Out Of The City-For Just A Bit....

-When we travel, we like to head away to a local park, for running, walking and maybe a little playground action.
+When we travel, we like to head away to a local park, for running, walking or a little playground action.
+It's also a great way to get a local "vibe".

-We were told we might find some HURLING ACTION.
-I didn't know what the heck Hurling was, but it's the BIG sport in Ireland and considered the FASTEST GAME ON GRASS here's some info on the sport: HURLING
+We were told we might find some HURLING ACTION there.
+I didn't know what the heck Hurling was, but it's the BIG sport in Ireland & considered the FASTEST GAME ON GRASS here's some info on the sport: HURLING

 No Hurling to be found that day, but the park was lovely, including this impressive wooden sculpture by Tommy Craggs.